Failures in human attempts

 The LORD knoweth the thoughts of man, that they are vanity.
 Ps.
 94:11

-Some might argue, that even tho humanism has failed to direct attention towards others in it's definitions of good, it's practical applications might still work that way.
+Some might argue, that even tho humanism has failed to direct attention towards other people in it's definitions of good, it's practical applications might still work that way.

-The International Humanist and Ethical Union (IHEU) does give a very practical goal for humanism.
-It states that the purpose of humanism is to build society through an ethic based on human and other natural values.1
+The International Humanist and Ethical Union (IHEU) does give a practical goal for humanism.
+It states that "the purpose of humanism is to build society through an ethic based on human and other natural values".1

 But how does humanism actually build society through ethic?
 One effective way of getting examples of that is by examining humanistic therapies.
-In therapy the humanist way of understanding life makes a real impact in people’s situations.
-Therapies therefore provide a way to discover what humanistic ethic really stands for, and how human lives are being influenced.
-Every therapy also needs practical defining of goals.
+In therapy the humanist way makes a real impact in life situations, thus illustrating what humanistic ethic really stands for and how human lives are being influenced.

 Client centered therapy, other humanistic therapies and the result of their ethic

-There are other therapies that are sometimes categorized as humanistic, such as Gestalt therapy.
-But they all fail to include any kind of morality, and always center their focus on self, not others.
-Without right and wrong there is again no way to build real harmony into people’s lives.
+There are other therapies that are sometimes categorizedas humanistic, such as Gestalt therapy.
+But they all fail to include any kind of morality, and always center their focus on self.
+Without right and wrong there is again no way to build real harmony into peoples lives.

 It is actually one of the main ideas of any secular therapy to not offer moral guidance.
 But that is in fact a very strong ethical statement in itself.
-It is a clear message that morality is not needed to solve people’s problems.
-And if it is not needed then neither can it be any part of them.
+It is a clear message that morality is not needed to solve problems.
+And if it is not needed then neither does it have to be a part of their lives.
 Abolishing the need of morality does then guide choices accordingly.